The Man Who Stole Banksy

 Awards and Acknowledgements

-Showing at these International festivals:
+Selected at these International festivals:

 “The Man Who Stole Banksy” starts as the story of the Palestinian perspective on the most important street artist in the world and soon turns into the discovery of an extensive secret market of masonry stolen from city streets around the world, of cultures meeting and clashing in the face of an unsustainable political situation, and of the ongoing debate of commercialization versus preservation in Street Art.
 It’s not a single story, but many.